emartech/pgarchive/Manual.md

 ### Overview

-`pgarchive` uses the concept of having a container to both store data and manage services for a PostgreSQL cluster.
-There may be several independent containers per host, and a database cluster may be backed up to serveral containers.
+`pgarchive` uses the concept of a container which stores data and meta data, and manages backup, restore and maintenance services for a single PostgreSQL cluster.

+There may be several independent containers per host, and a database cluster may be backed up to containers on multiple hosts.
 The basic components and data flow for a single container are sketched in the following diagram.
 Some details like automatic expiry and btrfs filesystem maintenance are omitted for clarity.

 ```
    +--------------------------+